Firewall Configuration for Enterprise Agents

 Overview metrics (Loss, Latency and Jitter) and Path Visualization

-Note that ICMP does not use port numbers, but rather Types and Codes.
-For the Overview metrics rule, the outbound ICMP code and type uses Type 8, Code 0 (Echo Request) and the return/inbound ICMP uses code 0, type 0 (Echo Reply).
+ICMP uses Types and Codes, rather than port numbers.
+For the "Overview" metrics rule, the outbound ICMP code and type uses Type 8, Code 0 (Echo Request) and the return/inbound ICMP uses code 0, type 0 (Echo Reply).
 Many firewalls refer to this combination as the "ping" service or object.

 For the Path Visualization, the outbound ICMP packets use type 8, code 0 (Echo Request) and the returning inbound ICMP packets use both type 0, code 0 (Echo Reply) and type 11, code 0 (Time to Live exceeded in Transit).
 Many firewalls refer to this combination as the "traceroute" service or object.
 Normally, a separate rule for traceroute is not needed because stateful firewalls associate the outbound packets (whether TCP, UDP or ICMP) with the inbound ICMP type 11 packets generated by the outbound packets.
 However, if a firewall cannot make this association, a second rule to allow the type 11 packets inbound to the agent may be required.
 Such a rule may be similar to the above ICMP rule but with the "traceroute" object, or may require a rule for ICMP type 11 to the agent as destination, from any source.